acarolcolombo/website/index.md

 ---

-<h2 id="about">About me</h2>
+<h2 id="about">About</h2>

-I am a Brazilian biologist and educator living in the United Kingdom.
+Hi, I'm Ana Caroline Colombo, Brazilian, biologist, educator, and proud mother living in the United Kingdom.

 Exploring different subjects and finding a connection among them excites me.
-Trying to keep my eyes and mind open to opportunities have given me the chance to explore distinct areas in biology such as neuroscience, behaviour, microbiology, and botany.
-Also, inspired my wishes to learn more about quantitative biology and programming, which is what I have been trying to focus on lately.

-Approaching the learning and development process through teaching internships, scientific communication and outreach, conservationists efforts, and educational resources layouts have changed my perspective on education at different levels.
+Being open to opportunities has given me the chance to explore distinct areas of biology such as neuroscience, behaviour, microbiology, and botany.
+Also, inspired me to learn more about quantitative biology and programming, which is what I have been trying to focus on lately.
+Approaching the learning and development process through teaching internships, scientific communication and outreach, conservation efforts, and the design of educational resources have changed my perspective on education at all levels.

-The chance to live and work in other countries besides my own have allowed me to experience cultural and political ideas whose consequences goes beyond respect, admiration, and acceptance, but a certainty of the uniqueness of each story.

-Connection with distinct people and ideas makes our own story more meaningful.
-I have been trying to nurture and value these connections throughout my life.
+The chance to live and work abroad have allowed me to experience cultural and political ideas the consequences of which go beyond respect, admiration, and acceptance.
+Bonds with distinct people and ways of thinking makes our own story more meaningful.
+I have been trying to nurture and value these relationships throughout my life.

-Although many of my hobbies are nature-related such as hiking and camping, I enjoy a great meal (cooking and eating it), an engaging conversation, and a lovely dance.
+Although many of my hobbies are nature-related such as hiking and camping, I enjoy cooking and eating a great meal, an engaging conversation, and a lovely dance.

 Becoming a mother have taught me a lot about myself and my priorities.
-I’ve never been better to organise my time and turn my ideas into actions.
+I have never been better at organising my time and turning my ideas into actions.

-This website is a reflection of these experiences and I will be building it slowly (bear with me).
+This website is a reflection of these experiences and I will be building it slowly.
+Bear with me.

 If you would like to know a bit more about my career, please have a look at my CV here: <a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">accolombo-cv.pdf</a>